csci338/fall2025/pages/_assignments/lab01.md

 }
 ```

-You can read more about configuring "Format on Save" using Prettier [here](https://www.robinwieruch.de/how-to-use-prettier-vscode/), but this blog has a typo (`"editor.formatOnSave": true,` should have a trailing comma).
+You can read more about configuring "Format on Save" using Prettier [here](https://www.digitalocean.com/community/tutorials/how-to-format-code-with-prettier-in-visual-studio-code#how-to-use-prettier-in-visual-studio-code).

 When you're done, test that the "format on save" functionality works by creating a `test.js` JavaScript file with following code: